 Principles of design and operation of ships.
 Emphasis on description and analysis of major types of propulsion plants, both conventional and nuclear.
 Principles of thermodynamic cycles, electrical theory, power generation and distribution, auxiliary machinery systems.
 Ship construction, strength and stability in intact and damaged conditions.
 Factors and design criteria for seaworthiness, structural integrity, and operational employment.
 Three hours of lecture per week.
 Prerequisites: MATH 41.
 Course is offered in the Winter/Spring Quarter.

 ROTCNAVY 131.
 Navigation.
 2 Units.

 Theory, principles, and procedures of terrestrial and celestial navigation and piloting techniques.
 A study of coordinating systems, including the celestial coordinate system, nautical charts and publications, position fixing, dead reckoning, nautical astronomy, the theory and methods of celestial navigation, and the theory and prediction of tides and current.
 Three hours of lecture and one hour of laboratory per week.
-Course is offered in the Autumn Quarter.
+Course is offered in the Spring Quarter.

 ROTCNAVY 132.
 Naval Operations & Seamanship.
 2 Units.

 Introduction to the various aspects of ship operations at sea.
 Principles of terrestrial navigation including the rules of the road for prevention of collisions at sea, vector analysis of relative motion, ship behavior and characteristics in maneuvering, precise ship positioning, use of aids to navigation, meteorology, and electronic navigation.
 Three hours of lecture and one hour of laboratory per week.
 Prerequisites: ROTCNAVY 131 or consent of instructor.
 Course is offered in the Winter/Spring Quarter.